Useful Aircraft: The Full Story

 My name is Brett Tossell.
 I'm a pilot by trade, and a maker at heart.

-As a lifelong maker - I had a garage full of tools, and a TLAR knowledge of aircraft design gleaned from having spent decades in the aviation industry - so I set about making my own planes with the salvaged components of my previous crashes.
+As a lifelong maker - I had a garage full of tools, 3d printers, a laser cutter, and a TLAR knowledge of aircraft design gleaned from having spent decades in the aviation industry - so I set about making my own planes with the salvaged components of my previous crashes.

 Kit Design